Runtime / Garbage Collector Settings

 None GC

-The None GC uses the two variables shown above or the following one when multi-threading is selected.
+The None GC uses the three variables shown above or the following one when multi-threading is selected (instead of GC_INITIAL_HEAP_SIZE and GC_MAXIMUM_HEAP_SIZE).

 • GC_THREAD_HEAP_BLOCK_SIZE (defaults to 64 MB)